anhtth16/xai_discretization/baseline/README.md

 This folder contain source code of the baseline study.

 Scope of experiments:

-- Datasets: iris, satimage, australia, pima, pendigits
+- Datasets: iris, satimage, australia, pima, pendigits.
+Clean input data before discretization is in folder [clean-input-datasets]()

+- Discretization methods:
-- Discretization methods: Supervised discretizer (ChiMerge, DecisionTree) & Unsupervised discretizer (EWD, EFD, FFD)
+	- Supervised discretizer (ChiMerge, DecisionTree): See folder [Supervised Discretization]()
+	- Unsupervised discretizer (EWD, EFD, FFD): See folder [Unsupervised Discretization]()

+- Classification models: Each dataset after discretized is used to train classification models.
+We use three models:
+	- Classical Naive Bayes
+	- Decision Tree (ID3)
-- Classification models: Classical Naive Bayes, Decision Tree (ID3), KNN models using Value Difference Metric for the distance.
+	- KNN models using Value Difference Metric for the distance.

 - Total: 270 models

 Evaluation:

+	- Inconsistency of dataset after discretization (See folder [Inconsistency](to update))
 	- Model performace: Accuracy, Bias, Variace
-  - Inconsistency of dataset after discretization
 	- Computing time for each process: discretization and training models
+	- Wilconxon two-sided tests for three variables
+	- High resolution figures are in folder [BNAIC-figures]()

 The paper was presented at [BNAIC - BeNeLearn Conference 2022](https://bnaic2022.uantwerpen.be/wp-content/uploads/BNAICBeNeLearn_2022_submission_8652.pdf)